 From late BPS payments to extended payment terms from supermarkets, it can be near-impossible to match all outgoing expenses such as wages, expensive new equipment and the high costs of production with unpredictable income.

 Many farmers are experiencing difficulties in securing flexible and affordable funding from traditional bank finance that meets their needs.

 Agricultural Finance: A solution

 Selective Invoice Finance (SIF) simply and quickly reduces pressure by releasing the funds locked up in unpaid invoices.

-SIF means that clients don’t have to sell into a weak market, spend on overwintering or give away any control of their business.
+SIF as a solution to Agricultural Finance, means that clients don’t have to sell into a weak market, spend on overwintering or give away any control of their business.
 Essentially, it allows farmers to level the playing field by collecting payment for months of production as soon as the goods are delivered.